mixstam1821/ERMES/README.md

 ---
 ## How to use it!

 - Set the lat/lon range for the area of interest and select the date range.
 Then press the button on the top to load the data.
 Live data is not supported currently.
+Please prefer to explore historical weather or climatic data.
   ![Alt text](2025-06-19_15-03.gif)

 - After around a minute, the data will be loaded from the ERA5 database.
 The map plot corresponds to one date, which you can change with the slider or the dropdown menu.
   Click on a specific point (lat/lon) to get the corresponding timeseries of the selected variable at the specific location.
+By clicking on the points in the timeseries, you can also change the date on the map.
   ![Alt text](2025-06-19__15-06.gif)

 - You can change the colormap and the it's min max values.
   ![Alt text](2025-06-19__15-07.gif)

 - Changing the variable will automatically start loading the new data.
   ![Alt text](2025-06-19_15-08.gif)

 - If you want to go monthly, firstly set the new date range (eg, April 2020 to May 2025) and then press the monthly button.
   ![Alt text](2025-06-19_15-15.gif)

 - After the monthly data loading, you can explore it or change the variable.
   ![Alt text](2025-06-19__15-17.gif)